theGerk/Data-Viz-git-instructions/six-commands.md

 # git concepts

+## git vs github
+git is to GitHub what videos are to YouTube.

 ## commit
 A commit is the smallest unit that git keeps track of.
 I think of it as a "version" of your project.
 Each time you make a commit that is a place you could go back to at any time in the future.
 All commits are save perminantly in the git history.